-Here, interviewees claimed racialised stereotypes were being invoked by those who were proposing the demolition of their homes:
+Here, interviewees claimed racialised stereotypes were being invoked by those proposing the demolition of their homes:

-… I thought because, first of all, we are Africans, we don’t know much about the system.
+I thought because, first of all, we are Africans, we don’t know much about the system.
 And, they think that most of the people living in this estate, or this borough, are minorities.
 They are not working.
 They are, excuse me, they are stupid.
 Yeah, they know that.
-And, you are just an individual, you are not a force, there is nothing that you can do.
+And you are just an individual, you are not a force, there is nothing that you can do.
 So they just think that these people are stupid Africans (Aylesbury Interview 17).

-Leaseholders repeatedly affirmed that the justification for displacing them and other residents was the way in which they, and the estates in which they live, were racialised.
-This racialisation includes particular associations with crime and deviance, consolidated in long-standing images of ‘sink’ estates (Slater 2018).
-For example, the idea that the ‘mugger’ was a young black male was created by a police and media campaign during the 1970s.
-This campaign identified ‘areas of above-average crime rates, even though at the time black immigrants were under-represented in the crime rates of these “criminal areas”’ (Hall et al. 1976: 45), justifying the ‘law and order’ policing of the 1980s.
-Council estates in many parts of London see this racialisation continually reproduced, constructing ‘assumed levels of poverty and ‘roughness’ reflecting the racial, ethnic and religious make-up of an area, as well as stories of danger and memories of ‘racialised’ experiences’.
-The racialisation of categories of crime such as ‘riots’ (Bridges 2012) and ‘gangs’ (Williams 2014) was also identified by interviewees as stigmatising the estate and the area in which it is situated.
-This perception of crime and deviance is used to justify a need for regenerating an area, for example, to counter violent crime associated with ‘gangs’ (see Lees 2014, on the campaign to brand the Aylesbury as the ‘estate from hell’).
+Leaseholders repeatedly affirmed that the justification for displacing them was the way in which they, and the estates in which they live, were racialised.
+This racialisation includes particular associations with crime and deviance, consolidated in long-standing images of ‘sink’ estates (XXXXXX 2014).
+For example, the idea that the ‘mugger’ was a young black male was effectively created by a British police and media campaign during the 1970s that identified ‘areas of above-average crime rates, even though at the time black immigrants were under-represented in the crime rates of these “criminal areas”’ (Hall et al. 1976: 45).
+Council estates in many parts of inner London have seen this racialisation continually reproduced, with images of poverty and ‘roughness’ seen to reflect the racial make-up of an area (something which appeared to gain momentum on the three estates with the arrival of asylum seekers and refugees on short-term tenancies).
+The racialisation of ‘riots’ and ‘gang-related’ violence (Williams 2014) was also identified by interviewees as stigmatising the estates and the areas in which they were situated.

-Some scholars argue that gentrification has reaffirmed the need for multi-ethnic communities to defend their communities (Perara 2019), countering the tendency of ‘new urban pioneers’ to ‘scrub the city clean of its working-class geography and history’ (Smith 1996: 25).
-Experiences of marginalisation and disenfranchisement experienced by many of the leaseholders was then translated into organised resistance, spanning high-level legal campaigns funded through crowd-sourcing (see Lees 2014), to more grassroots struggles (see Watt, 2016, on Focus E15 and the Carpenters).
-However, in the estates we studied, these struggles have been prolonged, with the gradual decanting of tenants and displacement of leaseholders making it hard to maintain effective opposition:
+Some scholars argue that gentrification has reaffirmed the need for multi-ethnic communities to defend their communities (Perara 2019), countering the tendency of ‘new urban pioneers’ to erase black geography and history.
+Experiences of marginalisation and disenfranchisement experienced by many of the leaseholders was then translated into organised resistance, spanning high-level legal campaigns funded through crowd-sourcing (XXXXXX 2018) through to more grassroots struggles (see Watt 2016 on Focus E15).
+However, in the estates we studied, these struggles have been prolonged, with the gradual decanting of residents making it hard to maintain effective opposition:

 It is a legal war of attrition, and it can be drawn out over many years as is shown in the case the leaseholders brought against Southwark council… and these people who are, for the most part, just trying to survive, cannot compete.
 So yes, there is a tactical way to kill the fight in people (Aylesbury Interview 3).

-This was seen as a barrier to be overcome, with the recognition that it was important to build coalitions challenging the council and developers, sometimes involving different protest groups and campaigns from other parts of London, and working across fault-lines:
+This ‘slow violence’ was seen as a barrier to be overcome, with the recognition that it was important to build coalitions involving different protest groups and campaigns from other parts of London:

-And then there were split opinions so one of the residents formed another, you know, committee, to get all of the residents involved in it, and then that started, you know, getting the message … And this Focus E15 group, which has been supporting us, I think they came here and occupied for the week, to emphasise the…you know (Carpenter’s Interview 13).
+And then there were split opinions so one of the residents formed another, you know, committee, to get all of the residents involved in it, and then that started, you know, getting the message … And this Focus E15 group, which has been supporting us… they came here and occupied for the week, to emphasise the…you know (Carpenter’s Interview 13).